Charles-Zhang-Somewhere/Somewhere/README.md

 20. (deprecated)Never touch physical files directly: to avoid erroenous file errors from programmer's fault..... something like master-slave copy and building a meta layer.... except virtual notes and text files we don't allow direct content modification from our side.... (lesson from MULTITUDE....)
 21. Simple + focused....
 22. No tag shall exist without an item?
 Or maybe we do want to pre-allocate tags
-23. （Experimental; Feature） Flat notes/tags and knowledge subsystem: don't assume a context, e.g. "chapter 1" doesn't make sense - how to avoid redundancy? - Indexed knowledge point document Workflow, along with *annotated knowledge points* (must be succint/specific to differentiate from documents, or even wikipedia): extract knowledge at *bit level*.
+23. （Experimental; Feature） Flat notes/tags and knowledge subsystem (**kw**): don't assume a context, e.g. "chapter 1" doesn't make sense - how to avoid redundancy? - Indexed knowledge point document Workflow, along with *annotated knowledge points* (must be succint/specific to differentiate from documents, or even wikipedia): extract knowledge at *bit level*.
 	* Operators: up, down, filter (scope and scroll details), import (multi line list, assign tags)
 	* Use `\`\`two tilts\`\`` with functional expression for math equations - but devising DSL is a dangerous thing because you risk never having an implementation, so just use LaTex instead.
 	* Knowledge operation command names: `ki` (import), `Ku`, `kd`, `kc` (knowledge **condense** into a copy a text file, under one name, can work for multiple tags in which case no best heading can be deduced directly)